chrisdalke/balance-robot/README.md

-# balance-robot
+# (Simple) Balancing Robot
-3d-printed Balancing Robot with Arduino, BNO055, and stepper motors.
+This is a simple 3d-printed Balancing Robot with Arduino, BNO055, and stepper motors.